Hamim-Hussain/Analysing-House-Prices-In-Different-Boroughs-In-London/README.md

-# Data-Analytic-Project-1

-## Project Title - Analysing House Prices In Different Boroughs In London
+# Analysing House Prices In Different Boroughs In London
-Team Members -  Diego (Team Leader), Vera, Lewis, Prav, Hamim, Sultana
+Team Members -  Diego, Vera, Lewis, Prav, Hamim, Sultana

 ### Project Description/Outline:
 Analysis of Property Prices In the different Boroughs In London and other influences on the property price.